San Jose, California

 Read the Palo Alto Success Story

 State Senator Josh Becker (D-Menlo Park) introduced SB 1000 in 2022 to require California law enforcement agencies to adopt alternatives to full encryption.
-The bill passed the state Senate 25-8 but died in the Assembly Appropriations Committee in August 2022.
+The bill passed the state Senate 25-8 and died in the Assembly Appropriations Committee in August 2022.

 What SB 1000 Would Have Required